 The dental implant does not break but it’s the bonding of the dental implant to the bone that can break, which often results in “Doc, I forgot you told me not to bite too hard on it and I heard a big crack when I chewed”.
 That’s why two stage surgery has a higher success rate than one stage surgery.

-The two stage dental implant procedure is where you have two surgeries which allows for a higher success rate.
-The first stage of dental implant surgery is when we place the implant into the jaw bone and allow the tooth and the dental implant 2-3 months to osseointegrate, or fuse together.
+The two stage dental implant procedure is where you have two surgeries which allow for a higher success rate.
+The first stage of dental implant surgery is when we place the implant into the jaw bone and allow the dental implant 2-3 months to osseointegrate or fuse together.
 No pressure or biting or loading forces are applied to the dental implant which results in the 98% success rate of the two stage procedure.

 Any surgical or invasive procedure carries risks.
-Before any procedure we will inform you of those risks by way of written informed consent documentation.
+Before any procedure, we will inform you of those risks by way of written informed consent documentation.
 You should seek a second opinion by a qualified health professional.